ydb-platform/ydb/ydb/docs/en/core/reference/ydb-sdk/health-check-api.md

 }
 ```

-This is a short messages each about a single problem.
+This is a short messages each about a single issue.
 All parameters will affect the amount of information the service returns for the specified database.

 The complete list of extra parameters is presented below: